Skip to navigation Skip to content

 • if the condition(s) are diagnosed, reasonably treated, and stabilised

-• if an impairment rating(s) is applicable and against which Tables
+• if an impairment rating(s) is applicable and against which tables

-• where required, if the customer has met the Program of Support (POS) requirement
+• if the customer has met the Program of Support (POS) requirement (where required)

 A JCA may be required when a customer:

-• lodges a claim for Disability Support Pension (DSP)
+• lodges a claim for DSP

 • is getting DSP and requires a medical review of their eligibility